 Who Should Take Accutane?

-For some patients, Accutane treatment poses serious risks.
-Women who are pregnant, trying to become pregnant, or breastfeeding should not use Accutane.
+For some acne patients, Accutane treatment poses serious risks.
+Pregnant women, women trying to become pregnant, or breastfeeding should not use Accutane.
 If you are allergic to any of the ingredients in the drug, you should not use it.

 For children and teenagers, Accutane should be a last resort.
 If your child has nodular acne and has tried a variety of other treatments with little or no success, then Accutane may be the best option.
 Speak to your child’s doctor before they begin taking Accutane, and monitor them closely for adverse effects.
 If a teenager is still growing, Accutane may stunt bone growth.